quetzin/MedicineMemory/README.md

 # Set Up
-Due to Windows and Linux not having a simulator for running SwiftUI code, this code requires the use MacOS and Xcode as the IDE.
+Due to Windows and Linux not having a simulator for running SwiftUI code, this code requires the use of MacOS and Xcode as the IDE.

 After cloning or downloading this project, open the project on Xcode.